Eternity #1: My Grandfather's Trailer Home

 He begins: Riding alone in the bracing air of a Virginia

-He begins: “Hire the negro barber to play
+He begins: The men of Smokey Company cried, "Hire the barber to play

 As a boy on the farm in Sparta, Michigan, he split wood for his blind mother.
 With a sharpened axe, he could skin shingles of hickory thin enough for her to whistle bird calls through.